eliastigre17/eliastigre17/README.md

 - Java
 - and more!

-### 💻 I'm actually looking for my first job experience
+### 💻 I'm actually looking for my first job experience in web fullstack development
 - I'm 18y
 - My birthday is on 17th june